COVID-19 information for employees and volunteers

 In addition to the collection of convalescent plasma, is Canadian Blood Services planning to lead or participate in other COVID-19 related clinical trials or research related initiatives going forward?

-Yes, we are supplying COVID-19 convalescent plasma to three COVID-19 related clinical trials that have been approved by Health Canada: two adult trials — one treating patients in the early stage of COVID-19 infection and one treating patients, who are severely-ill with the virus — as well as a pediatric trial.
+We supplied COVID-19 convalescent plasma to three COVID-19 related clinical trials that have been approved by Health Canada: two adult trials — one treating patients in the early stage of COVID-19 infection and one treating patients, who are severely-ill with the virus — as well as a pediatric trial.

 In addition, we are working to help hospital and provincial and federal testing laboratories determine which COVID-19 assays perform the best by supplying samples from donors who have recovered from COVID-19.